Categories > Books > Harry Potter > A Horcrux’s Fate

 Attempts.

-The word echoed in his mind.
+The word repeated in his mind.
 Attempts at what?
 At fixing him?
 At reversing whatever leftover curse or corruption had burrowed its way into his bones?

 He gripped Ginny’s hand slightly tighter.
 She turned her head, her eyes flicking to his face with a gentle questioning lift of her brow.

 He didn’t meet her gaze.
-He didn’t want her to see the flicker of panic starting to smoulder behind his eyes.
+He didn’t want her to see the first signs of panic starting to show in his eyes.

 Hermione had begun pacing again.
-He could hear the soft tread of her shoes on the worn rug, back and forth, back and forth, a rhythm as familiar now as the ticking of the Burrow’s odd assortment of clocks.
+He could hear the soft tread of her shoes on the worn rug, the sound of her steps matching the ticking clocks.

 “Right,” she said at last, her voice brittle with forced resolve.
 “First ingredient: Thestral hair.”